craig-iam-smith/MuseumFunding/README.md

 ## Implementation notes:
-ERC-1155 will be used to fractionalize the assets
+ERC-1155 will be used to fractionalize the assets ERC-721 will be the collectible provided with each purchase of the asset
+1. Different rarities will be minted based on purchase amount
+2. The ERC-721 may be able to be used at the museum location for special treatment

 In order to make a liquid token for DeFi, make a pool to hold ERC-1155 tokens and issue ERC-20 tokens backed by the pool

 # incorporate the following into the outline